asreview/asreview/DEVELOPMENT.md

 ### Authentication

 When using or developing the authenticated version of ASReview, extra steps are needed to configure the application.

 If Flask app it still running, terminate first.

-Create an authentication config file as instructed in [Authentication](#Authentication).
+Create an authentication config file as instructed in [Authentication] (#Authentication).
 Set the environment variable `FLASK_CONFIGFILE` to the local config file.
 Start the application again

 ```sh
 export FLASK_CONFIGFILE=my_config.toml